 “I wanted a university that was supportive and cared about its students, and AUT instantly stood out to me.
 I also loved that AUT had small class sizes, gave students the opportunity to gain workplace experience at the end of their degree and offered many opportunities outside of the curriculum, which results in AUT alumni graduating with more than just degrees.
 I know I’ve made the right call choosing AUT.”

 Highlights and achievements

 There were plenty of highlights throughout her time at AUT, says Dannielle whose studies were supported by an AUT Vice-Chancellor’s Significant Student Scholarship.

-“Some of the achievements I’m particularly proud of include being inducted into the Beta Gamma Sigma society, being on the dean’s honour roll in both 2019 and 2019, and being named the top Bachelor of Business student in 2019.
+“Some of the achievements I’m particularly proud of include being inducted into the Beta Gamma Sigma society, being on the dean’s honour roll twice, and being named the top Bachelor of Business student in 2019.
 Another highlight was working as a teaching assistant for economics.
 It was an absolute blast trying to help first-year students with their assessments and preparing them for their exams.”

 Her greatest highlight however was being selected to speak at the 2019 summer graduation.

 “This felt like the perfect way to finish my time at AUT and there’s no experience quite like speaking in front of thousands of people!
 I remember finishing my speech, looking down at my fellow graduates and I could see on their faces that my speech really resonated with them and I felt that I had done them proud – which was exactly what I had hoped for.”